jasononono/jamhacks10/README.md

 # Picky Yeeter
-eats recyclables, yeets everything else
+Eats the recyclables, yeets all else

 The dataset that our CNN trained on is from here:
     https://www.kaggle.com/datasets/ashwinshrivastav/most-common-recyclable-and-nonrecyclable-objects?resource=download